Joseph-Lee98/BE-NC-NEWS/README.md

 https://be-nc-news-q4om.onrender.com/api

+## Front-End Repository and Hosted Application

+This project is part of a full-stack application.
+The front-end is built using React and can be found in the following repository: https://github.com/Joseph-Lee98/FE-NC-NEWS

+The live application is hosted on Netlify and can be accessed here: https://joseph-nc-news.netlify.app/

 ## Summary

 Northcoders News API is a backend service designed to provide programmatic access to application data, similar to how services like Reddit expose their data.
 This project demonstrates the creation of a real-world backend service using Node.js, the Express.js framework, and PostgreSQL.
 The API allows for the retrieval and manipulation of news articles, comments, users, and other related data, providing a robust platform for a front-end application to interact with.